-ber of Police Officers 1,000 Residents Points

-1. 2 points
+1. 1.75 or greater 2 points

 2. 1.50 to 1.74 1 point

 3. 1.49 or less 0 points

 1. Based upon the density of development allowed pursuant to Chapter 170, Land Development Control Regulations and this chapter, the Planning Board shall determine whether to approve each application for special permit under its subdivision or site plan regulations.
 In connection with any such application, the Planning Board shall issue a finding specifying the number of dwelling units which it has approved in issuing the special permit.
 If any subdivision or site plan application does not attain the required number of development points at the time of such approval, however, no building permits may be issued on account of such approval except as allocable to the applicant's Basic Development Right described in Section 165-116A below, subject to the limitations otherwise set forth as to the timing and number of such building permit issuance in Sections 165-114 and 165-116A below.